bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/VolumeManagement.rst

 Assuming that you want to keep the Volume name, but you simply want to write new data on the tape, the steps to take are:

--  Use the :strong:`update volume` command in the Console to ensure that **Recycle = yes**.
+-  Use the :bcommand:`update volume` command in the Console to ensure that **Recycle = yes**.

--  Use the :strong:`purge jobs volume` command in the Console to mark the Volume as **Purged**.
-Check by using :strong:`list volumes`.
+-  Use the :bcommand:`purge jobs volume` command in the Console to mark the Volume as **Purged**.
+Check by using :bcommand:`list volumes`.

 Once the Volume is marked Purged, it will be recycled the next time a Volume is needed.

-If you wish to reuse the tape by giving it a new name, use the :strong:`relabel` instead of the :strong:`purge` command.
+If you wish to reuse the tape by giving it a new name, use the :bcommand:`relabel` instead of the :bcommand:`purge` command.

 .. warning::
-   The :strong:`delete` command can be dangerous.
-Once it is done, to recover the File records, you must either restore your database as it was before the :strong:`delete` command or use the :ref:`bscan` utility program to scan the tape and recreate the database entries.
+   The :bcommand:`delete` command can be dangerous.
+Once it is done, to recover the File records, you must either restore your database as it was before the :bcommand:`delete` command or use the :ref:`bscan` utility program to scan the tape and recreate the database entries.